Reasons For Hair Loss HOW TO CARE FOR OUR HAIR & HAIR FOLLICLES.

 The Products and Tools You Use On Your Hair

 The products and tools that you use on your hair need to be right for your hair type.
 If you are using the wrong things for your hair, you can cause breakage and damage to your hair.
-The best way to know which tools and products are best for your hair is to speak to your hair stylist or barber.
+The best way to know which tools and products are best for your hair is to speak to your hair stylist.
 They can give you recommendations for the type of brush and comb that will work best for your hair type.

+Hair loss can be caused by chemically treating your hair, such as relaxing or coloring it.
+These chemicals can leave your hair more prone to damage.
+The ingredients found in these products can also take a toll on your hair growth.
 You want to avoid anything that will strip your hair of its natural oils that promote hair growth.
 For example, shampoos that contain sulfates can dry your hair out, keeping it from being as healthy as possible.
 When shampoos include silicone, they can coat the scalp and clog hair follicles, causing the hair not to grow properly.

 Medications and Medical Problems

+An underlying medical problem can also cause hair loss.
+Individuals with diabetes or a thyroid disorder can affect your hair growth.
+A vitamin deficiency of vitamin B1, B2, C, and/ or iron may be an easy fix of taking a supplement.
 Skin diseases that can distress the scalp, such as alopecia areta, can also be treated by a dermatologist.
 If you believe it could be something more serious, reach out to your doctor to discuss your healthcare options.